-The National Library, having resumed all its services on May 25, guarantees compliance with all the requirements for safety and disinfection of the public premises set by the Government and, therefore, its traditional physical services are provided with restrictions.
+The Martynas Mažvydas National Library of Lithuania guarantees compliance with all the requirements for safety and disinfection of the public premises set by the Government and, therefore, its traditional physical services are provided with restrictions that apply until 31st May.
 We expect awareness and responsibility from the part of the visitors.

-- Entrance to the National Library’s building is only through the central door.
-The entrance for the disabled is from the Gynėjų Street.
-Visitors are allowed to enter and stay inside only with protective face masks; wearing gloves is recommended.
+- Visitors are allowed to enter and stay inside only with protective face masks; wearing gloves is recommended.
 It is strictly not permitted to remove the mask when inside.
 Consuming food and beverages is not permitted at the Library.

-- At the Library’s entrance, temperature of all visitors is checked (with thermoviser and, if necessary, with non-contact thermometer).
+- At the Library’s entrance, temperature of all visitors is checked (with thermoviser or with non-contact thermometer).
 Visitors with the temperature exceeding 37.3 C as well as having signs of upper respiratory disease (e.g. fever, cold, sneeze, breathing difficulties) are denied entry.

 - We recommend to order books online and, if appropriate, by the phones (8 5) 249 7028 and (8 5) 249 7013 (from the Leisure Reading Collection and the General Collection) and (8 5) 239 8563 (from the Collection of the Children‘s and Youth Literature Department) or at the Library.
 We recommend first to order the books and go to the Library after you receive the notification about the resolving of your order.
 The late charge for overdue items is suspended during the entire quarantine period and for three weeks after its termination.